 Photography is allowed in most areas

 Ghibli’s Grand Warehouse is the star of the show.
 It’s the biggest area at the moment, so you’ll easily spend most of your time here.
-Throughout there are nods to Studio Ghibli classics like Spirited Away (2001), Arriety (2010), and Castle in the Sky (1986), among many others.
+Throughout there are nods to Studio Ghibli classics like Spirited Away (2001), Arrietty (2010), and Castle in the Sky (1986), among many others.

 Ghibli’s Grand Warehouse has a mixture of exhibitions, displays, and shops, as well as a kid’s play area, a cinema, and a café.
 There’s no right way to explore Ghibli’s Grand Warehouse, you can wander around to your heart’s desire.
 Check the cinema’s timetable if you’d like to watch a short film, and if you plan to eat at the café try to avoid the lunchtime rush.

 Ghibli’s Grand Warehouse is a good option for those who are casual Studio Ghibli fans.
-You’re sure to recognise some of the characters and references, but there’s nothing too specific.
+You’re sure to recognize some of the characters and references, but there’s nothing too specific.
 It’s especially good for families with younger children because of the play areas.

 Our experience at Ghibli’s Grand Warehouse